Kärcher Pressure washer K 3 Power Control Car

 Pressure washer K 3 Power Control Car

-K 3 Power Control pressure washer with G 120 Q Power Control spray gun.
+K 3 Power Control pressure washer with G 120 Q Power Control trigger gun.
 With application consultant via app, which provides practical tips for even more efficient cleaning results.
 Incl.
 Car Cleaning Kit.

 Thanks to the handy application consultant in the Home & Garden app, which can support the K 3 Power Control pressure washer, Kärcher ensures even better cleaning results – and turns the user into a cleaning pro.
 The app also offers a comprehensive service including information on the device, the application and the Kärcher Service portal.
 The appropriate pressure level for the application can be set on the spray lance and checked on the display of the G 120 Q Power Control trigger gun – for the ideal pressure on every surface.
 The detergent can be applied quickly, simply and conveniently via the integrated detergent tank.
-The K 3 Power Control also impresses with a pull-out telescopic handle for easy transport and storage, a stand for greater stability, holders for accessories, high-pressure gun and cable, as well as the Kärcher Quick Connect system.
+The Car Cleaning Kit includes a wash brush for removing grey film, and 500 ml of car shampoo.
+The K 3 Power Control also impresses with an extendible telescopic handle for comfortable transport and storage, a stand for greater stability, holders for accessories, high-pressure gun and cord, as well as the Kärcher Quick Connect system.
 The stand can be used as a carrying handle, letting you easily store and load the device.
-The Car Cleaning Kit includes a wash brush to remove grey film, a foam jet that delivers well-adherent foam and maximum dirt-dissolving power, and 1 l of Universal Cleaner.

 Features and benefits